keeping it all together

 Mark Craemer firstname.lastname@example.org

-Garfield Jazz Foundation Meetings 1st Monday of each month at 7 pm Check Calendar for Room number.
+Garfield Jazz Foundation Meetings are the first Monday of each month at 7 pm.
+Check the Calendar for the room number.